vinodkd/halo/README.md

 **HALO** is an experimental programming language.
 Here are some of the things it attempts to do:

-* Model all software as having 4 layers - Human, Application, Language and OS (hence the name); and built using components.
+* Model all software as having multiple nested layers, each of which can be one of 4 types - Human, Application, Language and OS (hence the name).
+* Model all software as being built of components - the definition of which is decided by the human involved.
 * Model data (and therefore code representation) as graphs.
 * Model programs as actions on graphs.
 * Model multi-language applications as unified graphs.